 Table of Contents

-Sweet and Sour Yellow Croaker {Tang Cu Xiao Huang Hua 糖醋小黄花鱼} is one of the most beloved Huai Yang style dishes.
-It features tender, flaky and delicious little yellow croaker pan fried using low heat first, and then flavored in a traditional Huai Yang style sweet and sour sauce.
-They are full of flavor, absolutely appetizing and mouth-watering.
+Sweet and Sour Yellow Croaker {Tang Cu Xiao Huang Hua 糖醋黄花鱼} is one of the most beloved Huai Yang style dishes.
+It features tender, flaky, and delicious yellow croaker pan-fried using low heat first, and then flavored in a traditional Huai Yang style sweet and sour sauce.
+They are full of flavor, absolutely appetizing, and mouth-watering.

 Yellow Croaker Fun Facts:

-Yellow croaker or little yellow croaker are native to the East China Sea and the Yellow Sea.
+Yellow croakers are native to the East China Sea and the Yellow Sea.
 They have buttery tender meat that is naturally delicious.

 Growing up in Suzhou, in the heart of China’s Yangtze River Delta area, sweet and sour yellow croaker has been one of my favorite hometown food.